The Stone Bank Lions Club will be coming to Merton Intermediate on Friday, December 5, 2025.

 Note: this is a SCREENING to identify potential vision problems.
 If your student is screened, the screening may identify potential problems with their vision.
 A follow-up examination with an eye doctor is recommended.

-Students from 4K (AM & PM), 1st Grade, and 3rd Grade will come with their class to be screened.
+Students from 5th Grade will come with their class to be screened.
 A permission slip form will be sent home for you to OPT OUT of the screening.
 If Nurse Gayl does not receive your OPT OUT, your child will be screened.

-Students in grades 5K, 2nd Grade, and 4th Grade: You may reach out to Nurse Gayl via this form to request your student be screened and/or your student's teacher may recommend a screening if they notice your student's vision possibly impacting their life at school.
+Students in grades 6, 7, or 8: You may reach out to Nurse Gayl via this form to request your student be screened and/or your student's teacher may recommend a screening if they notice your student's vision possibly impacting their life at school.

 The screening process is VERY quick, is non-invasive, and completely painless.
 Your student will enter the room and stand approximately 3' in front of a Lions Club member who will be holding a screening machine.
 The student looks as the machine while the machine "scans" the eyes and assesses if there may be a problem with their vision.